 Nicotine affects the immune system, skin cell growth, and inflammation in the body, which is why it can cause skin conditions such as psoriasis and eczema.

 Smoking can also cause atopic dermatitis, which is the most common form of eczema.
-Eczema presents as dry, itchy patches on the skin.
+Eczema presents as dry, itchy patches on the skin, and it doesn’t do your skin’s aesthetics any favours.

 Does Smoking Cause Acne?